 Following these steps will help in the prevention of athlete's foot to others in the household by killing the fungus.
 Read on for tips on hot water and more methods to stop the fungus from spreading.

 How to Prevent the Spread of Athlete's Foot in Laundry

-- Separate infected socks, towels, and other exposed laundry from other items until they can be washed.
-This can be done with a mesh bag for holding laundry like the ones from Diamond Laundry that can be thrown into the washer to be cleaned with each load.
+Separate infected socks, towels, and other exposed laundry from other items until they can be washed.
+This can be done with a mesh bag for holding laundry, which can be thrown into the washer to be cleaned with each load.
 If using a plastic basket or hamper to separate fungus-exposed laundry, wipe it down with a diluted solution of chlorine bleach and water while each load is in the washer.

-- For colored socks and clothes that cannot be washed in hot water and should not be exposed to chlorine bleach, use a non-chlorine method of disinfecting.
+- For colored socks and clothes that cannot be washed in hot water and should not be exposed to chlorine bleach, use a non-chlorine disinfecting method.

 - For wool socks that cannot be washed at a high temperature, disinfect using a non-chlorine disinfectant and cold water wash.

-- Dry athlete's foot fungus–exposed fabrics on the highest suggested temperature in a tumble dryer to further ensure that the fungus is dead.
+Be sure to dry athlete's foot fungus–exposed fabrics on the highest suggested temperature in a tumble dryer to ensure further that the fungus is dead.

 Hammer, Timo R. et al. Infection Risk By Dermatophytes During Storage And After Domestic Laundry And Their Temperature-Dependent Inactivation.
 Mycopathologia, vol 171, no. 1, 2010, pp. 43-49. doi:10.1007/s11046-010-9347-9.

 The Role of Shoe and Sock Sanitization in the Management of Superficial Fungal Infections of the Feet, Journal of the American Podiatric Medical Association